-The e-voting facility is available at the link www.evotingindia.com physical form or in dematerialized form, as on the cutoff date of Wednesday, 24th August, 2022, may cast their vote electronically.
+(i) The remote e-voting period begins on Sunday, 6th August, 2023 (9.00 a.m.
+IST) and ends on Tuesday, 8th August, 2023 (5.00 p.m.
+IST).
+During this period, shareholders of the Company holding shares either in physical form or in dematerialized form, as on the cut-off date of Wednesday, 2nd August, 2023, may cast their vote electronically.
 The e-voting shall not be allowed beyond the said time and date and e-voting module shall be disabled by CDSL for voting thereafter.